 If you live near mountains, take up hiking or rock climbing.
 These activities allow you to stay physically active and reduce stress without experiencing the consequences of alcohol.
 Areas in Boulder, Colorado offer many breathtaking locations for rock climbing.

 For centuries, people have meditated to relax.
 Researchers have studied the physical and psychological benefits of mindfulness exercises such as meditation.
 Some even suggest that meditation has more health benefits than going on vacation.
 These activities can reduce anxiety, depression, stress and pain.

 Yoga, a popular mindfulness activity, uses physical poses and breathing modulations to help increase strength, relaxation and spirituality.
-The activity has even been used in conjunction with treatment to assist people recovering from addiction.
+Many people utilize traditional therapies and yoga for addiction recovery.